Heidi Hautala: Member of the European Parliament, 1995–2003

 After Finland joined the European Union (EU) in 1995, Hautala was elected to the European Parliament.
 Between 1998 and 1999, she served as chair of the Committee on Women's Rights.
 She later led the Greens–European Free Alliance in the European Parliament from 1999 to 2002, alongside Paul Lannoye.

-After less than two years on the assembly’s influential environment committee, Hautala was chosen to steer a highly sensitive proposal for a Fuel Quality Directive through the parliament.
+After less than two years on the assembly’s environment committee, Hautala was chosen to steer a proposal for a Fuel Quality Directive through the parliament.

 As a member of the Committee on Legal Affairs between 1999 and 2003, Hautala participated in the negotiations to increase openness in the EU.
 In 2001, she successfully took the Council of the European Union to the European Court of Justice over access to a document on arms export rules.
 The Court ruled that the ministers should have considered publishing at least part of the document.
 The so-called "Hautala case" set a precedent in European law for access to documents.
 In 2002, Hautala led a campaign for the European Parliament to set up a public register of members’ assistants.

 Between 2002 and 2003, Hautala was the president of the European Parliament Intergroup on Public Health.